 If you are travelling in Budapest with your family check this selection of best things to do in Budapest with kids that adults will want to do too!

 The capital of Hungary, Budapest, is a great place to visit with kids.
 It is easy to travel with the public transport system and there is plenty of places for kids to enjoy.
 But not only that, it is a very cool place for parents too and many of the attractions can be done as a family.
-It is definitely one of our favorite cities to visit as a family in Europe.
+It is definitely one of our favorite cities to visit with your family in Europe.

 Budapest is a city, like many, split by a river, the famous Danube.
 The hilly part is Buda on the West part and the flat part is Pest on the East.
 It is one of the only cities in the world to have its own thermal springs, and it makes good use of them, as we discovered.